Shresth72/shresth72/README.md

 -->

 **Hello, Shrestha Shashank here.
-Passionate about creating efficient and scallable backends using NodeJs/Rust and other nasty tools and along with beautiful frontends!
+Passionate about creating efficient and scalable backends using NodeJs/Rust and other nasty tools and along with beautiful frontends!
 This page serves as a glimpse into my world of development and design**

 - 🌐 [Link to my Portfolio](https://shrestha-shashank-144.vercel.app)